VoxeLibre/VoxeLibre/README.md

 # MineClone 2
-A Minecraft-like game for Minetest.
+An unofficial  Minecraft-like game for Minetest.
 Forked from MineClone by daredevils.
+Developed by Wuzzy and contributors.
+Not developed or endorsed by Mojang AB.

 Version: 0.10.0